 After surgery, use a compression garment.
-During the first few days, we recommend using the compression garment at all times, even when going to the bathroom and taking a shower.
+During the first few days, we recommend using the compression garment, even when going to the bathroom and taking a shower.

-Approximately 3 days after surgery, the drains and the pain pump are required to be removed, if applicable.
+Approximately three days after surgery, the drains and the pain pump must be removed, if applicable.

 In addition, you can slowly and gradually resume activities to help your body in the healing process and prevent complications such as the formation of blood clots.

 Approximately 4 to 5 days after the surgery, you will be able to carry out daily activities.
-However, you should still refrain from any strenuous exercise or activity.
+However, it would help if you still refrained from strenuous exercise or action.

-When you arrive at day 8-10 after surgery, you will be in very good shape and ready to return to daily life.
+When you arrive on days 8-10 after surgery, you will be in perfect shape and ready to return to daily life.

 Benefits of dermolipectomy

-Unlike liposuction, which is designed to remove fat by suction, undergoing a dermolipectomy will remove all excess loose skin and subcutaneous fatty tissues and provide you with a slimmer, molded and attractive figure.
+Unlike liposuction, which is designed to remove fat by suction, undergoing a dermolipectomy will remove all excess loose skin and subcutaneous fatty tissues and provide a slimmer, molded, and attractive figure.

-In addition, the tightening of the abdominal muscles leads to a flatter stomach and greatly improves the hip region.
+In addition, the tightening of the abdominal muscles leads to a flatter stomach and dramatically improves the hip region.

-In addition, dermolipectomy has been shown to be very successful in eliminating scars and stretch marks that are present in the abdominal region before surgery, as well as in the treatment of any previous condition, such as hernias or eventrations.
+In addition, dermolipectomy is very successful in eliminating scars and stretch marks that are present in the abdominal region before surgery, as well as in the treatment of any previous condition, such as hernias or eventrations.